ilcato/homebridge-fibaro-home-center/README.md

 + Adding a delay (5 minutes) in the next attempt to first login (in case of failure)
 + Fix bug in the dimmers
 + Added the ability to select in the config thermostat max temperature

-### Version 1.5.0
-+ New option to enable in plugin settings: Advanced Control.
-Enable it if you want the device type in Homekit to depend on how the device role in Fibaro is selected.
-Details: [Advanced Control page](https://github.com/ilcato/homebridge-Fibaro-home-center/blob/master/advcontrol.md).
-+ New settings view: divided into sections.